-The Indian Country Programs will begin accepting applications to the fiscal year 2019 Tribal Business Planning Grant program starting July 1, 2018.
-Funding for the family of programs under the ICED funding (Tribal Business Planning Grant (TBPG), Indian Equity Fund (IEF) Small Business Grant, and the Native American Business Advisors (NABA) Grant) was passed by the 65th Montana State Legislature as part of House Bill 2, state special revenue, and signed into law by Governor Steve Bullock in May 2017.
+The Indian Country Programs will begin accepting applications to the fiscal year 2020 Tribal Business Planning Grant program starting July 1, 2019.
+Funding for the family of programs under the ICED funding (Tribal Business Planning Grant (TBPG), Indian Equity Fund (IEF) Small Business Grant, and the Native American Business Advisors (NABA) Grant) was passed by the 66th Montana State Legislature as part of House Bill 2 and signed into law by Governor Steve Bullock in May 2019.
 These programs allow the Indian Country Programs to continue to articulate measurable success for investing in business and economic development activities on reservations in partnership with tribal governments for the benefit of tribal communities and members.

 PURPOSE: The Tribal Business Planning Grants (TBPG) of the Indian Country Economic Development Program funding is intended to assist tribal governments and tribal organizations in deploying comprehensive business planning strategies and activities.